elastisys/compliantkubernetes/docs/user-guide/additional-services/redis.md

     * Cached data: If this is lost, this data can be quickly retrieved from the primary database, such as the PostgreSQL cluster.
     * Session state: If this is lost, the user experience might be impacted -- e.g., the user needs to re-login -- but no data should be lost.

-Compliant Kubernetes recommends the [Spotahome operator](https://github.com/spotahome/redis-operator).
+!!!important "Important: Sentinel support"
+    We recommend a highly available setup with at minimum three instances.
+The Redis client library that you use in your application needs to support [Redis Sentinel](https://redis.io/topics/sentinel).
+Notice that clients with Sentinel support need [extra steps to discover the Redis primary](https://redis.io/topics/sentinel-clients).

 ## Install Prerequisites

-Before continuing, make sure you have access to the Kubernetes API, as describe [here](../setup.md).
+Before continuing, make sure you have access to the Kubernetes API, as describe [here](../prepare.md).

 Make sure to install the Redis client on your workstation.
 On Ubuntu, this can be achieved as follows: